adinvdas/adhi-learns/README.md

-## What is node js?
+## What is Node.js?

-Node js is an engine that let's you run js outside the browser before node js was run in the browsers. after node js can be run on the system itself.
+Node.js is a runtime engine that lets you run JavaScript outside the browser.

-think of js as a chef and he can only cook in one kitchen(web browser) and if we unlock more kitchens to the chef he can cook more like wise when we use node we can cook js in more kitchen like system , browsers,desktop apps
+Before Node.js, JavaScript could only run inside web browsers.
+With Node.js, JavaScript can now run directly on your computer system.

+Think of JavaScript as a chef who could only cook in one kitchen (the web browser).
+Node.js gives the chef access to many more kitchens — like your system, desktop apps, and servers — allowing JavaScript to do more.

-## Runtime Environment
+### Runtime Environment

-is a playground where the code can be run
+A runtime environment is like a playground where code can be executed.

-without node using browser will be like travelling only on the highways with node its like driving in an open space with many different

-## Alternatives of node
+Without Node.js, using JavaScript is like driving only on highways (limited to the browser).
+With Node.js, it’s like driving in open terrain — you can go almost anywhere.

+### Alternatives to Node.js

-deno : More secure, modern alternative to Node
+* **Deno** – A more secure and modern alternative to Node.js.

-bun : Faster, all-in-one runtime (replaces Node & NPM)

-## NPM (node package manager)
+* **Bun** – A faster, all-in-one runtime that can replace both Node.js and npm.

+### NPM (Node Package Manager)

-Consist of lots of code packages written by other porgrammers and users.
+NPM is a large collection of code packages written by other developers.
-These are the things that we use often.
-So we can use theses packages instead of writting the whole code from scratch.
+These packages solve common problems, so instead of writing code from scratch, you can use ready-made solutions.
+It saves time and effort, like using ingredients that are already prepared.

 ## Browser Dev Tools

-it is a built in feature on browsers that let you inspect, debug, and tweak websites in real-time. it's like taking an x-ray of a website to know what is actually inside of that website.
-It can be done with mostly every websites
+Browser Dev Tools are built-in features in most browsers that let you inspect, debug, and edit websites in real-time.

+Think of it as an X-ray machine for websites — you can see what’s really going on inside.

- ### it is used to
+### It is used to:

 1. See how a website is built (HTML, CSS, JavaScript)
-2. Debug errors (why is my button not working?)
+2. Debug errors (e.g., “Why is my button not working?”)
-3. Test changes instantly (without reloading)
+3. Test changes instantly (without reloading the whole page)
-4. Check performance (why is my site slow?)
+4. Check performance (e.g., “Why is my site slow?”)